 Controlling the visualizer

-The Report Builder visualizer provides you with many ways to visually represent your data.
+The analyzable visualizer provides you with many ways to visually represent your data.

 You can change the way your data displays by adjusting: